Path cover

+Each vertex of the graph belongs to at least one path, including the blue vertex, which is a path of length 0.
+The set of such paths is a path cover.
+Additionally, because each vertex is in exactly one of these paths, it is also a vertex-disjoint path cover.

 Given a directed graph G = (V, E), a path cover is a set of directed paths such that every vertex v ∈ V belongs to at least one path.
 Note that a path cover may include paths of length 0 (a single vertex).

-Each vertex of the graph is a part of a path, including vertex D, which is a part of a path with length 0.
-The set of such paths is a path cover.

 A path cover may also refer to a vertex-disjoint path cover, i.e., a set of paths such that every vertex v ∈ V belongs to exactly one path.

 Properties

 A theorem by Gallai and Milgram shows that the number of paths in a smallest path cover cannot be larger than the number of vertices in the largest independent set.
 In particular, for any graph G, there is a path cover P and an independent set I such that I contains exactly one vertex from each path in P. Dilworth's theorem follows as a corollary of this result.